zt-iot/rabbit/proverif_local_facts.md

 This is schematic: declarations and the rest of the process are omitted.
 One occurrence is produced and consumed before `Continuation` executes.

-## Atomicity and the properties being preserved
+## Atomicity assumption

-Rabbit consumes a guard's ordinary facts only when the complete guard succeeds.
-Sequential ProVerif inputs can instead partially consume a guard, block, or fail a later comparison.
-This difference is accepted when it adds stopping executions without removing original observable executions or introducing new observable event histories.

-The translation must satisfy the following conditions:

-- Each instance's local store is private.
-Guard evaluation and branch bodies of that instance are serialized, including workers introduced for loops.
-- No branch-body event, output, or other visible effect occurs before the complete guard succeeds.
-Receiving a local fact emits no event.
-- Every original enabled transition, including its branch and occurrence choices, remains possible in the translation.
-An additional execution that selects an unavailable fact and blocks does not remove this choice.
-- Fact guards test positive availability, not absence or exact remaining cardinality.
-No operation observes a failed guard's discarded local facts.
-- Any other operations in a mixed guard satisfy the same preservation argument; sequential consumption is not a blanket justification for unrelated effects during guard evaluation.

-For a successful local guard, its hidden inputs can be interpreted as one consumption at guard success.
-No competing command of that instance observes the intermediate store.
-For a failed attempt that discards local facts, an original execution can leave those facts unused and make the same subsequent positive guard choices.
-Keeping extra unused facts does not force another branch to run.
-A blocked attempt can be represented by leaving the original process unscheduled while other processes continue; no fairness guarantee is assumed.
-Conversely, an enabled original guard can be reproduced by choosing its branch and messages and completing its tests.
-This is the argument the implementation must maintain across case selection, loops, and inlined calls.

-Consequently, additional stopping paths alone do not change existential
-reachability: the original path to an event remains available.
-They also do not change past-event correspondence (an event requires a preceding event) when observable event histories are preserved.
-This does not assert deadlock freedom, eventual progress, fairness, or equivalence of internal stores.
-Absence tests, observable consumption, or priority choice would require revisiting the argument.
+Sequential consumption is not atomic: it may consume some facts before a later input blocks or a comparison fails, adding deadlock paths.
+Based on past discussions, we assume that this atomicity issue does not affect reachability or correspondence, and apply the same assumption to local facts.
+This is an assumption of this specification, not a proof of preservation;

-A control token serializes attempts; it does not make inputs atomic, and no such atomicity claim is needed here.
-Multiple facts, comparisons, repeated variables, and alternative branches must not be rejected solely because partial consumption is possible.
-Persistent local facts remain unsupported under this specification because consuming an occurrence does not implement persistence; report a source-located diagnostic rather than asserting.
+deadlock freedom is not required.
+Multiple facts, comparisons, and alternative branches are therefore not rejected solely because consumption is non-atomic.

+Persistent local facts remain outside this specification: consuming an occurrence does not implement persistence.
+Unsupported persistent uses must produce a source-located diagnostic rather than an assertion failure.
-This operational preservation argument is separate from ProVerif's analysis approximations.
-It does not guarantee that ProVerif will prove every true query or avoid an `unknown` result.
-Local fact support must be checked against these conditions rather than inferred solely from a successful tool run.

 ## Implementation acceptance checks